AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 * |SPARK| also prevents dependencies on the elaboration order by ensuring that no package can write into variables declared in other packages during its elaboration.
 The use of controlled types is also forbidden as they lead to insertions of implicit calls by the compiler.
-Finally, goto statements are not permitted as they obfuscate the control flow.
+Finally, backward goto statements are not permitted as they obfuscate the control flow.

 Early Detection of Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^